Lancet August 15, 2009

 Setting

-Population Patients with nonvalvular atrial fibrillation and at least one risk factor (CHADS2 score ≥1) eligible for long-term warfarin therapy.
+Population Adult patients with non-valvular atrial fibrillation eligible for long-term warfarin therapy with at least one additional stroke risk factor (CHADS2 score ≥1).

-Intervention Percutaneous left atrial appendage closure with the Watchman device, followed by 45 days of warfarin and subsequent transition to antiplatelet therapy.
+Intervention Percutaneous left atrial appendage (LAA) closure using the Watchman device, followed by discontinuation of warfarin after 45 days and transition to antiplatelet therapy.

-Outcome Composite of stroke (ischemic or hemorrhagic), systemic embolism, or cardiovascular/unexplained death.
+Outcome Composite efficacy endpoint of stroke (ischemic or hemorrhagic), cardiovascular death, and systemic embolism.

 Study Limitations